-This comprehensive tour visits all the major highlights or Peru.
+This comprehensive tour visits all the major highlights of Peru.
 Starting in Lima the trip journeys south to Ica, Nazca and Arequipa before heading up into the Andes via Arequipa.
 Once in the Andes we spend time on Lake Titicaca before heading onto Cusco and of course Machu Picchu.

-After Machu Picchu we take a trip down to the Amazon Jungle.
-A perfect place to relax in your Jungle lodge after such a long itinerary.
+After Machu Picchu we take a trip down to the Amazon Jungle - a perfect place to relax in your Jungle lodge after such a long itinerary.

 DAY 1: Arrival transfer in Lima

-DAY 2: Lima City Tour
+DAY 2: Lima - City Tour

 DAY 3: Transfer to bus station for onward destination

-DAY 4: Maritime Excursion of Ballestas Islands
+DAY 4: Paracas – Ballestas Islands Boat Trip

 From the small port of Paracas we take a boat cruise around the Ballestas Islands to see the remarkable marine mammals and birdlife the islands are famous for.
-We also check out the incredible ancient etchings in the coastal cliffs including the mysterious Candelabra of the Andes.
-A 180 metre tall painting carved into the side of the mountain along the Paracas Bay.
-Includes Transfer Hotel - Pier and vice versa.
+We also check out the incredible ancient etchings in the coastal cliffs including the mysterious three-pronged Candelabra of the Andes.
+This 180 metre tall geoglyph is carved into the side of the hill alongside Paracas Bay.

-Travel by bus from Paracas to Nazca.
+Private transfer from Paracas to hotel in Nazca.

-DAY 5: Arrival transfer in Nazca
+DAY 5: Bus: Nazca - Arequipa

 DAY 6: Arequipa Free Day